webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ```
 Reliable is largely equivelent to TCP.

 Reliable_Unordered requires a special mention.
-It means that when a packet is dropped by the network only the message that the packet is part of will be delayed until it is resent.
-Other messages, which were sent later may be delivered earlier.
+It means that when a packet is dropped by the network, only the message that the packet is part of will be delayed until it is resent.
+Other messages which were sent later may be delivered earlier.
 You can use this mode when the sequence that messages are received is less important than the speed of their arrival.
 In this mode message delivery still enforced, but the ordering is not.
 This mode can be thought of as a halfway house between TCP and UDP.

 The remaining modes are equivelent to a UDP based protocols with differing retry/failure rules.